top of page

 BIOGRAPHY

 In 2019 Stephen took a step back from full-time performing and became an Assistant Professor of Voice at the University of Central Arkansas where he served for two years until he accepted a position as the Director of Worship arts at Christ Memorial Church in Holland, Michigan.
 There, he conducted a 100 voice choir, orchestra, and oversaw all aspects of worship and artistic presentation.
-He oversaw 12 full-time, part-time, and intern direct reports and over 200 volunteers.
-He also served as an Adjunct Professor of Voice at Hope college and continues to concertize in the community, performing with groups such as the American Legion Band, The Michigan State Symphony Orchestra, and the Holland Symphony as well as giving recitals.
-He will be taking members of the CMC choir to Austria on a concert tour in partnership with Michigan State University's Choral Union in June 2023.
+In the Summer of 2023, Stephen shared the podium with Dr. David Rayl conducting concerts in Vienna and Salzburg, Austria, as well as singing as tenor soloist in Mozart's Missa Brevis in F on the same concert.

-Stephen is currently pursuing an MBA in Finance and Data Analytics from the University of Central Arkansas to be completed in 2024.
-He holds a Doctorate in Voice Performance, Masters Degrees in Voice Performance and Music Theory Pedagogy, and a Bachelors degree in Voice Performance all from Michigan State University.
+Stephen holds a Doctorate in Voice Performance, Masters Degrees in Voice Performance and Music Theory Pedagogy, and a Bachelors degree in Voice Performance all from Michigan State University.

 S